AI Agent Index

 Pros

-• Multi-account architecture is genuinely differentiated — login with GitHub Copilot or ChatGPT Plus/Pro to reuse existing subscriptions, materially better unit economics than BYOK-only alternatives that require separate API keys
+• Multi-account architecture lets developers log in with GitHub Copilot or ChatGPT Plus/Pro to reuse existing subscription quotas: materially better unit economics than BYOK-only alternatives requiring separate API keys, and better than single-provider tools for teams already paying for Copilot.

 Limitations